Is spooky season sometimes a little too spooky for your kiddo? Check out these not-so-scary Halloween activities for fright-free fun!

 Of course, visiting one of the Portland area’s many awesome pumpkin patches is a great place to start.

-We also highly recommend the West Coast Giant Pumpkin Regatta, an annual event at Lake Tualatin.
-Rain ruining your outdoor adventures?
-Head inside to decorate pumpkins at Happy Play in North Plains.
+We also recommend the West Coast Giant Pumpkin Regatta, an annual event at Lake Tualatin.

-For the Kids With an Early Bedtime
+For Kids With an Early Bedtime

 Many local businesses and neighborhoods make it easy for younger kids to participate in trick-or-treating without staying out too late — we have a full compilation of those events here!

 If you’re hankering for a day trip, we love visiting The Spirit of Halloweentown in St. Helens for their fun performances, yummy snacks and kid-friendly activities.
+Check out our reel here!

-For the Train Connoisseurs
+For Train Connoisseurs

 What kid doesn’t love trains?
 Lucky for them, there is plenty of Halloween train fun to be had in the Portland area.
-Bushue Farming has a pig train, Flower Farmer has a pumpkin train, and the Molalla Train Park is hosting a Trick-or-Treat Extravaganza (and will also be open all month).
+Bushue’s Farm has a pig train, Flower Farmer has a pumpkin train, and the Molalla Train Park is hosting a Trick-or-Treat Extravaganza (and will also be open all month).
 If you’re not already all train-ed out — because we know your kiddo won’t be! — here’s a longer list of our favorite Halloween trains and where to find them.

 For the Budget Conscious

-Between costumes, decorations, and candy, the cost of Halloween can be scarier than the holiday itself – but don’t fear!
+Between costumes, decorations, and candy, the cost of Halloween can be scarier than the holiday itself — b don’t fear!
 There are plenty of free activities to celebrate spooky season.
 If you want to enjoy the great outdoors, go on a hunt for the trolls and other magical creatures that call Portland home, or enjoy a kid-friendly fall hike.

 Many of our local pumpkin patches offer free admission – pack a picnic lunch and get going!